Carlos Correa Player Props: Twins vs. Red Sox

 Carlos Correa At The Plate

-- Correa has three doubles, two home runs and four walks while batting .208.
+- Correa is hitting .220 with three doubles, two home runs and six walks.

-- He has gone deep in two of 12 games played this season, and in 3.8% of his plate appearances.
+- In 13 games played this season, he has gone deep in two of them.

-- Correa has driven in a run in three games this season (25.0%), including two games with multiple runs batted in.
+- Correa has driven in a run in four games this season (30.8%), including two games with multiple runs batted in.

-- He has scored at least one run four times this year (33.3%), including one multi-run game.
+- In four of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.